 The first step is to take your pet to see your family veterinarian.
 Your vet will most likely recommend having the lump removed and biopsied.

 If the biopsy comes back positive for cancer, your vet may refer you to a cancer specialist called a veterinary oncologist.
 The oncologist will examine your pet and create a treatment plan based on the type, location and severity of the cancer.
+Believe it or not, today’s cancer treatment for pets uses similar methods to human medicine.
+Your pet’s plan could include surgery and/or chemotherapy.

 A third option for your pet’s treatment is radiation.
 Radiation oncology is a veterinary specialty that entails the use of controlled radiation to treat cancer.
 This is called radiation therapy and it’s another option that could be included in your pet’s treatment plan on its own or in combination with surgery or chemotherapy.
+Watch our video to see what the process of radiation therapy looks like for both cats and dogs.

 Radiation therapy is a form of cancer treatment that is most helpful for tumors with a low rate of metastasis (spread to other organs) that are confined to one area of the body.